ogedos/Churn_Prediction/README.md

 ## Loan_prediction
-In this project, i will be working on a calls service dataset with the aim of predicting factors that influence a customer's churn
-The features are;
+In this project, i worked on a calls service dataset with the aim of predicting factors that influence a customer's churn The features are;
 * intPlan- International plan
 * vmailPlan-Voicemail plan